josephwoodward/github-browse.nvim/README.md

 # GitHub Browse Neovim Extension

-A small Neovim wrapper around the GitHub CLI `gh browse` tool to enable fast sharing links to lines, repos or commits in GitHub.
+A small Neovim wrapper around the GitHub CLI `gh browse` tool improve workflows when switching between Neovim and GitHub to enable faster sharing links to lines, repos or commits.

 ## Requirements